secnyt/pluto-bot/Documentation/Snatch Documentation.md

 # Snatch Documentation

-The `snatch` commands is a quick and easy way to get copypastas.
+The `snatch` command is a quick and easy way to get copypastas.

 Usage: `=snatch <action>; [name of snatch]; [flags or the snatch content]; [flags]`